linguistsherry/linguistsherry.github.io/_pages/about.md

 ---

-My name is Sherry Yong Chen, and I am a PhD candidate in Linguistics at MIT (expected to complete in Summer 2022).
+My name is Sherry Yong Chen, and I am a PhD candidate in Linguistics at MIT (expected: June 2022).
 I specialize in psycholinguistics, with experience in natural language processing, data analytics, and quantitative research.

 As a researcher
 ======